CSteen57/SteenCorp-AD-Lab/Phases/Phase3_Networking.md

 This phase showed that Active Directory depends heavily on healthy networking.

-Even when the domain controller, users, and policies are configured correctly, the environment can still fail if DHCP, DNS, or virtual networking are misconfigured.
+Even when the domain controller, users, and policies are configured correctly, the environment can still fail if DHCP, DNS, virtual networking, or routing are misconfigured.

+The DHCP issue showed that a client can receive an address from the wrong source if the virtualization layer is not controlled.

+The Ticket #006 internet issue showed that a working internal domain network does not automatically mean clients have a valid route to the internet.

-The issues in this phase also helped support later help desk scenarios, especially DNS and hostname troubleshooting.
+This phase also helped support later help desk scenarios, especially DNS, hostname troubleshooting, gateway troubleshooting, and internet connectivity testing.

-This phase also became the networking foundation for the follow-up SteenCorp Network Segmentation Lab, where the original internal network design was expanded into separate Corporate, Guest, and Server networks.

 ---

 ## Outcome

-By the end of Phase 3, the SteenCorp lab had a stable internal network foundation.
+By the end of Phase 3 and the later Ticket #006 update, the SteenCorp lab had a stable internal network foundation with working internet access for domain clients.

 Completed outcome: